 In addition, rates are driven down by reducing costs throughout the supply chain.
 Online B2B exchanges can result in customer-focused value chains that reduce costs all the way throughout the supply chain, ultimately benefiting the consumer and the economy as a whole.

 In addition, savings equate to growth potential for businesses.
-The more organisations can shave off their operating and manufacturing costs, the better their access to working capital and the more agile a business can be when responding to the market and opportunities for growth and expansion.
+The more organizations can shave off their operating and manufacturing costs, the better their access to working capital and the more agile a business can be when responding to the market and opportunities for growth and expansion.

 Suppliers also benefit from cost reductions, maximizing their profitability and selling products quickly and in bulk.
-If organisations can reduce purchasing and operating costs and maintain healthy profit margins they can contribute to national and even global economic expansion.
+If organizations can reduce purchasing and operating costs and maintain healthy profit margins they can contribute to national and even global economic expansion.

-2. Facilitate entry into new markets
+e-Auction benefit 2: Easier entry into new markets

 An e-Marketplace can make the world an instantly smaller and more accessible place for many.
 Organizations are able to enter global markets at reduced costs.
 Businesses are also able to be more responsive and dynamic, with real-time communication and instant availability of data identifying shifts in markets and opportunities.